LERCAutomation/DataSearches-UserGuide/setup/setup.rst

    \newpage

 In order to function, the tool needs to know the location of the XML configuration file.
 The first time the tool is run, or whenever the configuration file is moved, a dialog will appear asking for the folder containing the XML file (:numref:`figFirstStart`).
-Navigate to the folder where the XML file is kept and click OK.
+Navigate to the folder where the XML file is kept and click **OK**.
 If the XML file is present and its structure is correct, the Data Searches form will be shown.
 Even if the tool is not run at this time, the location of the configuration file will be stored for future use.

 .. _figFirstStart: